Exotic Hunts in Texas

 Their coats are reddish brown in color and become progressively darker with age; they have a white ‘bib’ under their throats and a white ring on their rumps surrounding their tails.
 The waterproofing secretions of the waterbucks’ sweat glands produce an unpleasant odor in its meat, unless the animal is skinned carefully.
 The long spiral structured horns, found only in males, sweep back and up.
 Waterbuck are found in scrub and savanna areas near water where they eat grass.
 Despite its name, the Waterbuck does not spend much time in the water, unless escaping predators.
 Waterbuck are diurnal.
 Females gather in herds of between two and six hundred individuals.
 Males keep territories of around three hundred acres during their prime.
 Cotton Mesa Trophy Whitetail has a natural breeding herd of Waterbuck and will harvest a couple of Trophy Bull Waterbuck each year.

 The Watusi is also know as Ankole Longhorn, which is a wild oxen originally native to Africa.
 Its large, distinctive horns, that can reach up to 8 feet from tip to tip, are used for defense.
 At Cotton Mesa Trophy Whitetail, we have a breeding herd of Watusi and they are sought after for their meat as well as Trophy value.
-A large Trophy Watusi can weigh up to 1,600 pounds.
-Lots of good lean meat.
+A large Trophy Watusi can weigh up to 1,600 pounds and has very lean meat.

-Zebras are several species of African Equids united by their distinctive black and white stripes.
-Their stripes come in different patterns, unique to each individual.
+Cotton Mesa Ranch has an amazing Texas Zebra hunt experience planned for you for a memory that lasts a lifetime.
+Domesticating Zebras is one of the toughest tasks for humans because of their wild and untamed nature therefore Zebra hunting is a big challenge.
 They are very social animals that live in large herds.
 They are native to most of Sub-Sahara Africa.
-Cotton Mesa Trophy Whitetail does have a breeding herd of Zebras and does harvest a few select stallions each year.
+Cotton Mesa does have a breeding herd of Zebras and does harvest a few select stallions each yea